-As the owner of a small wedding planning startup, a friend of mine didn’t have a lot of time or money to put into a making her own website – but she knew she needed one, or her business would be near invisible.
-Despite her lack of programming skills, she went full speed ahead into single handedly creating her online presence.
+As the owner of a small wedding planning startup, a friend of mine didn’t have a lot of time or money to put into learning how to make a website – but she knew she needed one, or her business would be near invisible.
+Despite her lack of programming skills, she went full speed ahead into single-handedly creating her online presence.

 Starting a website from scratch was actually not the daunting task she feared.
 With the right tools, she got a WordPress site up and running within a couple of weeks.
 After the initial buildout of the site, she continued to expand and update it herself as her business grew.

 Step 1: Choose a Host and a Domain

 The first step to creating a website, no matter which approach you decide to use, is selecting a web hosting service and a domain name.
 The web host is the company that provides the server and storage space for your site and gives the online world access to your brand.
-The domain name is the URL (e.g., www.hostingadvice.com) that people use to navigate directly to your site.
+The domain name, on the other hand, is the URL (e.g., www.hostingadvice.com) that people use to navigate directly to your site.

 This is the super easy part.
 The web’s top-rated hosts have pulled out all the stops to expedite and alleviate the initial website creation process — often beginning with a complimentary domain name registration, single-click installations for popular CMS and blogging platforms, a free website builder, and marketing credits.